Old Man of Hoy: Climbing

 Red Széll became the first blind person to climb the Old Man, despite suffering from retinitis pigmentosa that left him with 5% vision.
 With assistance from Martin Moran and Nick Carter, he scaled the stack in 2013.

 The youngest person to climb the Old Man is Edward Mills, who was 8 years old when he completed the climb in 4 hours 55 minutes on 9 June 2018, to raise money for the charity Climbers Against Cancer as his mother had terminal breast cancer.
 He was accompanied by his trainers, Ben West and Cailean Harker.

 In 2014, Chris Bonington made the ascent again to mark his 80th birthday and to raise funds for research into Motor Neuron Disease, from which his wife Wendy had recently died.

 In 2019, Jesse Dufton became the first blind climber to lead an ascent on Old Man of Hoy.
 The climb was the subject of the 2020 film Climbing Blind.

 The youngest female to climb the Old Man of Hoy is Sophia Wood, who was 10 years old when she completed the climb in just over 3 hours in June 2023.
 She traveled from the southeast of Virginia USA to Hoy Scotland UK and completed the climb with her two guides Edmund Hastings and Alex Riley.
 Sophia used this climb to start a fundraiser to help introduce climbing to kids with the "Boys and Girls Club" in her local area.

+Aden Thurlow (born 2013) is a Scottish climber known for becoming the youngest person to lead climb the Old Man of Hoy at the age of 12.
+He completed the ascent on 24 September 2025, supported by safety climber Jim Miller and second climber Alan Thurlow, as part of a family expedition that also included Lynn Thurlow.

+Aden Thurlow is additionally recognised for being the youngest climber to lead all three of Scotland’s major sea stacks for charity —the Old Man of Hoy, the Old Man of Stoer, and Am Buachaille—before the age of 13.
+His earlier achievements include leading the Old Man of Stoer and Am Buachaille at 11 years old, making him the youngest known lead climber to complete all three routes.

 There are seven routes up the stack, the most commonly used of which is the original landward facing East Face Route, graded E1 5b (Extremely Severe).
 A log book in a Tupperware container is buried in a cairn on the summit, as an ascensionists' record.
 As many as fifty ascents of the stack are made each year.